hczhcz/mavc/README.md

 MAVC
 ====

-A Python-based lightweight revision controller.
+A Python-based lightweight revision control system.

 Run as REPL
 ----